 A simple garter stitch triangle that is worked flat and seamed together into a cowl, with a drop-stitch fringe - no worrying about loose shawl ends slipping off your shoulder!
 The cowl starts on one end and increases to the middle point, then decreases down the other side.
 Joining is done with either the mattress stitch, or using a provisional cast on and kitchener stitch to join the sides.
-With this quick, easy pattern you’ll want to make a couple in different colors, and it’s a great way to use up scraps of bulky weight yarn (or two strands of dk/light worsted weight yarn held together).
+With this quick, easy pattern you’ll want to make a couple in different colors, and it’s a great way to use up scraps of worsted weight yarn (or two strands of fingering weight yarn held together).

-Gauge is not very important in this pattern, although it does use almost a whole skein of 100g bulky weight yarn.
+Gauge is not very important in this pattern, although it does use almost a whole skein of 100g worsted weight yarn.
 If you have a scale you can stop increasing when half of the yarn remains, otherwise follow the pattern for when to begin decreases.

 This pattern is written in standard US terms.
 Upon purchase you will receive a link to download the pattern file.
 For additional information or to see other completed projects, please check out my Ravelry pattern shop :(https://www.ravelry.com/stores/stefanie-canich-designs)

 All payments are expected at the time of purchase.

 **Residents of Pennsylvania will be charged a sales tax of 6%**

 Your files will be available to download once payment is confirmed.